Planning to sell

-When you are planning how you will sell your products or services, consider using one or more of these ways of selling:
+When you are planning how you will sell your products, services or experiences, consider using one or more of these ways of selling:

-A sales plan will help you plan how much of your product or service you need to sell and how you will achieve these sales.
+A sales plan will help you define your goals including how much of your product, service or experience you need to sell and how you will achieve these sales.

 While a marketing plan looks at market conditions, your position within a market, and how you will reach and persuade an audience, a sales plan focuses on customers.

 Your sales plan will include customers' expectations and buying trends.
-It will concentrate on the sales process and set targets for your sales team to focus on.
+It will concentrate on the sales process and set targets for your sales team to track against.

-You should start your sales plan with your sales objectives — the specific goals you want to achieve, such as opening up a certain number of new shops, or expanding into new locations and markets.
+You should start your sales plan with your sales objectives — the specific goals you want to achieve, such as maintaining your market share, opening up a certain number of new shops, or expanding into new locations and markets.